zhuyuntong/DL-demo/README.md

 - **Concatenation Training**: Directly concatenating the extracted pitch with speaker embeddings before feeding them into the TSS model.
 - **Joint Training**: Simultaneously training the pitch extraction and TSS models to optimize both processes together.

-The baseline model, a small-scale Multi-Block RNNoise (MBRNN) system, serves as the foundation for these strategies.
+The baseline model, a small-scale RNNoise system, serves as the foundation for these strategies.

 ## Model Architecture